Where to Begin? 6 Personal Essay Brainstorming Exercises

 This is where the anecdotes come in to save the day!
 They help instigate a conversation about yourself, your personality, your identity, and your character while also giving you something concrete to talk about.
 This is why we call it a “vehicle”—it can exist in its own right, but it carries with it important information about you as well.

 Once you have a collection of stories to work with, you may begin to see certain patterns forming.
 Perhaps all of your favorite stories take place in the same setting—a vacation home that meant a lot to you or in the classroom of your favorite teacher.
 Maybe, you will realize that all of your fondest memories involve a certain activity or hobby of yours.
 Or, alternatively, you may notice that one story from your childhood mirrors or foreshadows a like, dislike, or accomplishment that would come to fruition later in your life.
-It is hard to imagine all of the possible personal statements that could come out of this brainstorming session, but it is almost certain that this exercise will help you come up with several concrete points to make about yourself and provide you with a tangible way to say those things.

 If you already know what you want to say about yourself, you can come at the same exercise from another angle: try to think of several anecdotes that could be potential vehicles for the message about yourself that you want to transmit.
 If you want to illustrate that you love to learn, try to think pointedly about where that love comes from or what you have done that proves this.
 In this case, remember that any given anecdote can reveal more than one thing about you.